ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

-Herr (ed) & Levine (ed)    Expires 27 May 2022                 [Page 60]
+Herr (ed) & Levine (ed)    Expires 3 June 2022                 [Page 58]

 Internet-Draft                  DMARCbis                   November 2021

-B.5.
+B.4.
 Utilization of Aggregate Feedback: Example

    Aggregate feedback is consumed by Domain Owners to verify their understanding of how a given domain is being processed by the Mail